 Anyway, onto the post…

-It is depressing to think that the Royal Navy has been so slow to unmanned party, the reasons are of course largely financial but despite testing a number of systems like the Insitu Scan Eagle several years ago nothing has been introduced into service.
+It is depressing to think that the Royal Navy has been so slow to the unmanned parties, the reasons are of course largely financial but despite testing a number of systems like the Insitu Scan Eagle several years ago nothing has been introduced into service.

-The initial target date seems to be around the 2020 to 2024 mark, incredible given the range of low cost off the shelf solutions available and obvious need now.
+The initial target date seems to be around the 2020 to 2024 mark, incredible given the range of low-cost off-shelf solutions available and obvious need now.